-Head Contact - The action of a player intentionally or recklessly contacting a player in the head, including with the stick or by an illegal body check.
+Head Contact - The action of a player intentionally or recklessly contacting a player in the head or neck area, including with any part of the body or equipment.

 High Sticking - Using the stick above the normal height of the offending player's shoulders or making contact by means of the stick above the shoulders of the non-offending player.